Korean War Legacy Project

 Video Clips

 After a twenty-two day trip from Seattle, Washington, Charles Falugo recalls being relieved that they finally landed in Pusan, South Korea.
-He recalls the poor living conditions he witnessed--all Korean houses were made of clay, the people used oxen to help them transport water, and they picked roots for food.
+He is astounded by the poor living conditions he witnessed.
+He reports all Korean houses were made of clay and insulated by cardboard, the people used oxen to help them transport water, and they picked roots for food.
 He also recalls South Korean children taking his unit's leftovers home to feed their families.
 He felt very lucky relative to the South Koreans he encountered and feels immense pride for the advancements South Korea has made today.

-Tags: Busan,Civilians,Food,Impressions of Korea,Message to Students,Modern Korea,Physical destruction,Poverty,Pride,Prior knowledge of Korea,South Koreans
+Tags: Busan,Civilians,Food,Impressions of Korea,Living conditions,Modern Korea,Physical destruction,Poverty,Pride,South Koreans

 Share this Clip +